UnbuiltAlmond8/DosndysWorld/README.md

 ## Notes about the game

-Some parts of the script are directory dependent, so you have to run `python game.py` from the root of the game.
+Some parts of the script are directory dependent, so you have to run `python game.py` from `./dosndys`.

 For the best experience, ANSI color support is highly recommended.
 If your terminal does not support this feature, either 1) remove the ANSI-based `to_print` replacements in the code and change the skill check characters to simple ASCII or 2) use a different terminal with such support enabled.